 - Identify the budget available

-If you are happy to engage us in principle, we would draw up a formal proposal for Stage 2, confirming our design fee.
-If you are content with this, Stage 2 can proceed.
+If you choose to engage our services, we draw up a formal proposal for Stage 2, confirming our design fee.
+If you are content with this, Stage 2 then begins.

 Stage 2 – Design and Specification